ToniA/arduino-wp-heatpump-controller/README.md

 Bill of materials
 * Arduino :)
-    * I'm using the Duemilanove, other models might require changes due to differences on the PWM pins
+    * I'm using the Duemilanove, other models might require changes due to differences on the PWM pins.
+I hace code to drive the IR on PWM pin 46 (with timer5) on the Arduino Mega
     * Don't try this with Arduino's with ATmega168, 1k of SRAM just isn't enough
 * Arduino Ethernet shield
 * IR led